Classic Italian Tiramisu

 • 2 tablespoons dark cocoa powder + for dusting before serving - unsweetened

-• If you don’t want to use raw eggs, substitute them with 200g – 7oz heavy whipped cream that is sweetened.
-When folding in the Mascarpone, you may need to whisk it to retain fluffy texture.
+• If you don’t want to use raw eggs, substitute them with 200g – 7oz heavy cream, unsweetened.
+Whip the cream and fold it in the mascarpone, whisking it gently from top to bottom, to retain fluffy texture.
 If using sweetened whipped cream omit 4 Tbsp of sugar.

 • If you can’t find lady fingers, a spongy angel food cake can also work.